These Girls Have Guts!

 • Information about medications, IBD and pregnancy, and surgeries

-“Women come to Girls With Guts from all parts of the IBD and/or ostomy journey,” explains Kristen Weiss Sanders, Director of Development, who is also a third-generation IBDer with a permanent ostomy.
+“Women come to Girls With Guts from all parts of the IBD and/or ostomy journey,” explains Kristen Weiss, who is a third-generation IBDer with a permanent ostomy.
 “Some are struggling with learning to love their new post-op bodies.
 Some are struggling with the weight of chronic illness on their professional and family lives.
 Some have been diagnosed for years, but still feel isolated, despite support from healthy family and friends.
 What they all find with GWG is a community of women ready to listen, support them, offer advice, and above all, remind them that they aren’t alone."

-Girls With Guts also offers a broad array of events and programming to meet the needs of their community, including:
+Girls With Guts also offers a broad array of events and programming to meet the needs of their community.
+Visit their website to get the latest information.

-In addition to these programs, GWG has a vibrant social and digital community that enables connection and education:
+In addition, GWG has a vibrant social and digital community that enables connection and education:

 • An online blog dedicated to sharing stories of empowerment, struggles, and triumphs by a diverse group of contributors.
 The blog also includes an “IBD Academy” educational series that provides an overview of IBD basics, guides to current diagnostics and treatments, and highlights of new research in the field.